EliAndrewC/l7r/setting/l7r.md

 #### **Shinjiro the obsidian merchant** [75 koku]

 Known to have supplied the traitor Shinjo Jotsu with obsidian shipments which were used to profane holy temples, Shinjiro fled Shosuro lands once Jotsu's treachery was discovered.
-His stomach and chest are scarred from old battle injuries and he reportedly carries a piece of obsidian at all time.
+His stomach and chest are scarred from old battle injuries and he reportedly carries a piece of obsidian at all times.
 A man fitting this description was spotted in Shinden Kitsune in the Month of the Ox last winter.

 #### **Recovery of the Singing Branch** [75 koku]